Many adjectives are used to describe emoji — playful, silly, expressive — but progressive is not usually one of them.

 You are not limited to creating one Memoji: you could create thousands of combinations with the options provided.
 One avatar could have dangly earrings and a bald head; another could have a long beard and braids; a third could wear a hijab and bold red lipstick.
 The point is not that you need to create a character who looks exactly like you — it's that you have the option and ability to create a character you feel best represents you.

-If you want pink skin with blue hair and gray highlights, so be it.
+If you want pink skin with blue hair and grey highlights, so be it.